8krisv/CNN-ACCELERATOR/README.md

 # CNN-ACCELERATOR
-Hardware accelerator for convolutional neural networks implemented in Verilog.
+Hardware accelerator for convolutional neural networks implemented in Verilog, a hight level implementation was also made in the C programing lenguage.

 ![arqui_chip](https://user-images.githubusercontent.com/47645091/172915146-1f963266-3a2f-4342-b404-da749a1ba707.png)

 # DATAFLOW ARCHITECTURE

-The dataflow architecture of the accelerator is based in the dataflow BSM (broadcast,stay,migration) introduced by ihyuck Jo in the following paper https://ieeexplore.ieee.org/document/8374840.
+The dataflow architecture of the accelerator is based in the dataflow BSM (broadcast, stay, migration) introduced by ihyuck Jo in the following paper https://ieeexplore.ieee.org/document/8374840.